CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-SQLMI-Disconnected.md

 ## Task 2: Create Azure Arc-enabled SQL Managed Instance

-In this task, let's learn how to create Azure Arc-enabled Azure SQL Managed Instance using Azure Arc Data controller.
+In this task, let's learn how to create Azure Arc-enabled Azure SQL Managed Instance using Azure Arc Data controller Disconnected mode.

-> Note: please note that we have already deployed the Azure Arc data controller for you in the lab with the help of Azure CLI

 1. Open **Azure Data Studio** from the desktop if not already opened.
    Note: Azure Data Studio is a free cross-platform database tool for data professionals using on-premises and cloud data platforms on Windows, macOS, and Linux